Almerc/almerc.github.io/_posts/2015-03-22-PedalProject.md

 To top of the kit, Fuzzdog had given some further mod options including extra components for asymettrical clipping and space on the board for a 'more bass mod' which I plan to do in future when I feel like I've exhausted the settings I have.
 I've also asked a mate for a design to go over the bright green sprayed case.
 I'll post a pic of the final design when it's complete.

-Do you have any tips or experience to share constructing a similar kit?
+Do you have any experiences building a similar pedal kit or useful soldering tips?
+Please share.